ReactTraining/react-workshop/courses/core/02-state-and-refs/exercise/GUIDE.md

 # State

-The main task is to make the fields "controlled" in the signup form so when the form is submitted, it will "console log" the main form fields: fullName, username, and password
+The main task is to make the fields "controlled" in the signup form so when the form is submitted, it will "console log" the main form fields: fullName and username

 ## ✅ Task 1: Controlled Form Fields

 The form fields are uncontrolled to start, we need to make them controlled with state.
-The state for the main fields (fullName, username, and password) is already setup for you.
+The state for the main fields (fullName and username) is already setup for you.

 You need to: